 - Default: What happens if the tenant defaults?

 Other details about the purchase:

-- Property Included in Sale: What personal property and fixtures are included with the sale?
+- Property Included in Sale: What personal property and fixtures come with the sale?

-- Exclusivity of Option: Is the option to purchase exclusive to the tenant?
+- Exclusivity of Option: Is the option to purchase exclusively for the tenant?

 - Inspection: Is the buyer purchasing the property “as is”?